-Let's write one more impure pipe, a pipe that makes an HTTP request.
+Write one more impure pipe, a pipe that makes an HTTP request.

-Then we demonstrate it in a harness component whose template defines two bindings to this pipe,
+Now demonstrate it in a harness component whose template defines two bindings to this pipe,

 both requesting the heroes from the

-The component renders like this:
+The component renders as the following:

-- each binding gets its own pipe instance
+- Each binding gets its own pipe instance.

-- each pipe instance caches its own url and data
+- Each pipe instance caches its own URL and data.

-- each pipe instance only calls the server once
+- Each pipe instance only calls the server once.

-fetch pipe binding above demonstrates more pipe chaining.
+fetch pipe binding demonstrates more pipe chaining.

 It displays the same hero data in JSON format by chaining through to the built-in

-The JsonPipe provides an easy way to diagnosis a mysteriously failing data binding or inspect an object for future binding.
+Debugging with JsonPipe: The JsonPipe provides an easy way to diagnosis a mysteriously failing data binding or inspect an object for future binding.

 Pure pipes and pure functions

 A pure pipe uses pure functions.
-Pure functions process inputs and return values without detectable side-effects.
-Given the same input they should always return the same output.
+Pure functions process inputs and return values without detectable side effects.
+Given the same input, they should always return the same output.

 DatePipe is a pure pipe with a pure function implementation.

-A few steps back we reviewed the
+A few steps back, you reviewed the

-FlyingHeroesImpurePipe — an impure pipe with a pure function.
+FlyingHeroesImpurePipe—an impure pipe with a pure function.

 Explore Angular’s inventory of built-in pipes in the API Reference.
 Try writing a custom pipe and perhaps contributing it to the community.

-No FilterPipe or OrderByPipe
+Appendix: No FilterPipe or OrderByPipe

 Developers familiar with Angular 1 know these as

-There are no equivalents in Angular 2.
+There are no equivalents in Angular.

-(a) they perform poorly and (b) they prevent aggressive minification.
+they perform poorly and prevent aggressive minification.

 orderBy require parameters that reference object properties.

-Angular calls impure pipes in almost every change detection cycle.
+Angular calls impure pipes in almost every change-detection cycle.

 Filtering and especially sorting are expensive operations.

-The user experience can degrade severely for even moderate sized lists when Angular calls these pipe methods many times per second.
+The user experience can degrade severely for even moderate-sized lists when Angular calls these pipe methods many times per second.

 orderBy have often been abused in Angular 1 apps, leading to complaints that Angular itself is slow.